 Once the clock hits midnight, launch your Black Friday ads.
 Repeat this process for Cyber Monday (often with an increased discount on ads — stronger incentive).

-As a rule of thumb, don’t go heavier on remarketing than prospecting.
+As a rule of thumb, don’t go heavier on remarketing instead of prospecting.

-While exact numbers vary from business to business, we recommend your media buying fall in the ballpark of 60/40 for prospecting versus remarketing.
+While exact numbers may vary from business to business, we recommend your media buying strategy fall in the ballpark of 60/40 for prospecting versus remarketing.

 During this time frame, the best social media content is square images and videos that can be used across all placements — feeds, stories, or anywhere within the Facebook family of apps.

-Use this content to remarket to the audience that you grew earlier.
+Use this content to remarket to the audience that you grew earlier in Oct.

 Now that this audience is already familiar with your brand, make sure you’re clean, clear, and concise with your ad copy.